telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_mysql_sink.md

 ####<a name="section2.3.6"></a>About capping resources and expirating records
 Capping and expiration are disabled by default.
 Nevertheless, if desired, this can be enabled:

 * Capping by the number of records.
-This allows the resource growing up until certain configured maximum number of records is reached (`persistence_policy.max_records`), and then maintains a such a constant number of records.
+This allows the resource growing up until certain configured maximum number of records is reached (`persistence_policy.max_records`), and then maintains such a constant number of records.
 * Expirating by time the records.
-This allows the resource growing up until records become old, i.e. overcome certain configured expiration time (`persistence_policy.expiration_time`).
+This allows the resource growing up until records become old, i.e. exceed certain configured expiration time (`persistence_policy.expiration_time`).

 [Top](#top)